Les verbes pronominaux: pronominal verbs in French

 What are pronominal verbs in French?

 Pronominal verbs (les verbs pronominaux) are verbs that take a reflexive pronoun (me, te, se, nous, vous, se).
-The reflexive pronoun always comes before the verb and corresponds to the subject.

 Learn about the different types of pronominal verbs in French with Lingolia and master their conjugation, then put your knowledge to the test in the free exercises.